-The Mirena IUS is a small plastic T shaped device which is inserted into the cavity of the womb.
-This carries a hormone progesterone in a sleeve around its stem and has 2 fine threads attached to the base.
+The Mirena (IUS) is a small plastic T shaped device which is inserted into the cavity of the womb.
+This carries a hormone called progesterone in a sleeve around its stem and has 2 fine threads attached to the base.
 It releases a small amount of the hormone every day for 5 years.
 The hormone makes the lining of the womb thin and makes periods lighter and may stop them altogether.

 Although the IUS isn't primarily used for painful periods, two studies have found that it does help in many cases (as often as 80% of the time).
-There is no 'build up' of blood, because the hormone in the IUS prevents the lining of the womb from building up at all.
-Often it is the excessive thickening of this lining that is the cause of the problems in the first place.
+There is no 'build up' of blood because the hormone in the IUS prevents the lining of the womb from building up at all.
+Often it is the excessive thickening of this lining that causes the bleeding of the problems in the first place.

 Once the IUS is in place, you won't be able to 'feel' it in your womb.
-Your doctor or nurse will show you how to check for the strings, and it is very unusual for your partner to be aware of it during intercourse.
+Your doctor or nurse will show you how to check for the strings, and it is very unusual for your partner to be aware of the IUS during intercourse.
+You may experience some discomfort the day after, the nurse will advise what pain relief to take on discharge.